Overview

 National Museums NI

 In Northern Ireland the stories of the Second World War are relatively hidden in comparison with those of the First World War.
-Working with a network of partners and communities, National Museums NI will use this project to give a platform - through both online and offline resources - to hidden stories and collections relating to Second World War heritage in Northern Ireland.
+Working with a network of partners and communities, National Museums NI used this project to give a platform - through both online and offline resources - to hidden stories and collections relating to Second World War heritage in Northern Ireland.

 • Holocaust Survivors’ Friendship Association